compileAI/tempo/README.md

 ## documentation

-- to be honest, I don't really know how it (the main scripts - scheduler.py, worker.py) works
+- to be honest, I don't really know how the scheduling part of it works (the main scripts - scheduler.py, worker.py)

 - I just ran both the files and one threw an error saying it was already working

 - I think you can also mess around in the UI or through the CLI and it's easy enough

+- if you want to re-trigger it (because it failed and needs to be re-run), you can cancel it in the repo and then use `temporal schedule trigger --schedule-id daily-article-gen-workflow` (assuming that id is correct) in the CLI